pkp/ojs/docs/UPGRADE.md

 	 "installed = On"

 ### Update Javascript libraries and build.js

+The official .tar.gz releases, and the stable branches in git (e.g.
+`ojs-stable-3_1_1`), contain precompiled javascript.
+If you are installing OJS using either of those and have not modified your Javascript, you do not need to compile Javascript.

+If you are using the git `master` branch, or have made changes to your Javascript code, you will need to recompile it following these instructions.

 To update the Javascript libraries and rebuild the build.js you have to run
 ```